SimonAB/DL-MIRS_Siria_et_al/code/CNN/READMECNN.md

 <h2> Model Sensitivity </h2>

-The sensitivity of the models is considered demonstrating sensitivity in useful wavenumbers:
+The sensitivity of the models is considered demonstrating sensitivity in useful wavenumber values:

 ![ScreenShot](/code/imgs/sensitivity.png)